bachtiyar93/bni_trade_sample/README.md

 A few resources to get you started if this is your first Flutter project:

-To get started add the following dependencies:
+To get started add the following dependencies: using flutter 3 min sdk 3.3.4 or latest using null saftey and activated impeller add package:
 web_socket_channel: ^3.0.1
 provider: ^6.1.2
 oktoast: ^3.4.0